Diocese of Victoria in Texas: 1800 to 1900

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the Prefecture Apostolic of Texas, covering its present-day area.
-The prefecture was elevated to a vicariate apostolic in 1841, the year that Texas became an American state.
-The area would remain part of several Texas dioceses for the next 135 years.
+In 1839, Pope Gregory XVI erected the Prefecture Apostolic of Texas, covering the Texas Republic.
+The prefecture was elevated to a vicariate apostolic in 1841.
+The Victoria area was assigned to several different Texas dioceses for the next 135 years.
+The first Catholic church in Port Lavaca, Our Lady of the Gulf Coast, was dedicated in 1865.

+Bishop John Anthony Forest of San Antonio in 1897 purchased a parcel of land in El Campo to build a church there.
+Sts.
+Peter and Paul Church was dedicated in 1902.

-1982 to present
+1900 to 2000

 Pope John Paul II established the Diocese of Victoria in Texas on April 13, 1982.
-Its territory was taken from the Archdiocese of San Antonio, the Diocese of Galveston-Houston and the Diocese of Corpus Christi.
-The pope named Auxiliary Bishop Charles Grahmann of the Archdiocese of San Antonio as the first bishop of Victoria.
-As bishop, he created a consultation process that included clergy, members of religious orders, and lay people to assist in diocese planning.
+Its territory was taken from the Archdiocese of San Antonio, the Diocese of Galveston-Houston, and the Diocese of Corpus Christi.
+The pope named Auxiliary Bishop Charles Grahmann of San Antonio as the first bishop of Victoria.As bishop, he created a consultation process that included clergy, members of religious orders, and lay people to assist in diocese planning.

 In 1989, Pope John Paul II named Grahmann as coadjutor bishop of the Diocese of Dallas-Fort Worth.
-Replacing Grahmann in Victoria in Texas was Reverend David Fellhauer from the same diocese, named by the pope in 1990.
-In 2004, the diocese was transferred from the province of San Antonio to the newly established Province of Galveston-Houston.
-After 25 years as bishop, Fellhauer retired in 2015.
+Replacing Grahmann in Victoria in 1990 was David Fellhauer from the same diocese.

+2000 to present

-The current bishop of the Diocese of Victoria in Texas is Brendan J. Cahill from the Archdiocese of Galveston-Houston.
-He was named bishop by Pope Francis in 2015.
+In 2004, the Vatican transferred the Diocese of Victoria from the province of San Antonio to the newly established Province of Galveston-Houston.
+Fellhauer retired as bishop of Victoria in 2015.
+Brendan J. Cahill from Galveston–Houston succeeded him in 2015.

 Sex abuse

-On January 21, 2019, Bishop Cahill named three diocesan priests with credible accusations of sexual abuse of minors.
-The investigation, run by an outside attorney, covered all allegations dating back to the founding of the diocese in 1982.
-One priest, Reverend David L. Collela, was retired and a second priest, Reverend Guido Miguel Quiroz Reyes, was deceased.
-The third priest, Reverend Alfred Prado, had been laicized and left the United States.
+In January 2019, Bishop Cahill named three diocesan priests with credible accusations of sexual abuse of minors.
+The investigation covered all allegations dating back to the founding of the diocese in 1982.
+One priest was retired and a second was deceased.
+The third priest had been laicized and left the United States.

 Coat of arms

-The diocesan coat of arms consists of a blue field bearing a silver cross charged with a green lighthouse with a red turret and a gold beacon.
+The coat of arms for the Diocese of Victoria in Texas consists of a blue field bearing a silver cross charged with a green lighthouse with a red turret and a gold beacon.
 According to the diocesan blazon, the blue references sky and water as symbols of peace and unity, while the lighthouse alludes to Christ’s light guiding the faithful and to the diocesan newspaper, The Catholic Lighthouse.